Los Angeles to Tokyo · the Pacific crossing

 Twelve hours.
 Seventeen time zones.
 A long day, then another.

-What Steadway does for your LAX to Tokyo
+What Steadway does for your Los Angeles to Tokyo flight.

-Steadway looks at your exact takeoff on the LA to Tokyo crossing.
-It knows when the cabin meals arrive, what time you land at Narita or Haneda.
-The path covers the day before, the twelve hours in the air, and the long arrival evening you have to push through.
-Drawn from traveler craft and peer-reviewed sleep and circadian research.
+Steadway knows your exact takeoff on the Los Angeles to Tokyo flight.
+We know when the cabin lights dim, when the meal arrives, and what time you land.
+The path covers the day before, the eleven hours in the air, and your first evening in Tokyo.
+Drawn from traveler craft and peer-reviewed sleep science.

 One step from the path